by Edward Ridenour

 –

 2- They define fornication as “sex before marriage.”
-This supposedly means the betrothed woman being sexually intimate with another man before actually marrying the one she is betrothed to.
-Well, this is wrong first off, because, as I have already shown, sex before marriage is not a Biblical concept, and never was.
-What she would have done was to have married another man, through her sexually intimate encounter, violating the covenant her betrothed husband had with her guardian for marrying her.
-He would not only not now be able to physically marry her, because she is one-flesh with the other guy, but he would also commit adultery with her by taking her.
+This supposedly means the betrothed woman has been sexually intimate with another man before actually marrying the one she is betrothed to.
+Well, this is wrong.
+It is wrong because, as I have already shown, sex before marriage is not a Biblical concept and never was.
+What she would have done, according to her action, was to have married another man, through her sexually intimate encounter, violating the covenant her betrothed husband had with her guardian for marrying her.
+He would not now be able to physically marry her, because she is one-flesh with the other guy, wherein he would commit adultery with her by taking her.
 Along with this, he suffered loss for payment he made for her.
 Once the betrothal was made, he owned her.
 She was his possession.
 Paul shows this in 1Corinthians 7:36-38 of a man “toward his virgin.”
-This is instruction to a man who possesses an espoused wife and his authority over whether she becomes his married wife.
-This instruction is strictly correlating with their “present distress” (v.26).
+This is instruction to a man who possesses an espoused wife and his authority as to whether she becomes his married wife.
 Under Hebrew law, she is his, once the transaction had concluded.

 –